Navigating Copyright for Live Streams

 Where should I get copyright permissions?

 In the U.S. there are multiple options for covering your organization to be able to play songs, show videos, or display lyrics.
 Sometimes you can obtain copyright permissions directly from an artist’s label or distributor, but many times organizations go with umbrella copyright solutions.
 The big names in the church copyright world are Christian Copyright Solutions and Christian Copyright License International.
+There are many other copyright organizations as well, throughout the world.

 Christian Copyright Solutions